Fiona Fidler email@example.com

-I also have an abiding interest is statistical controversies, for example, the ongoing debate over Null Hypothesis Significance Testing versus Estimation (Effect Sizes, Confidence Intervals) and arguments about Frequentists versus Bayesian statistics.
+I’m a Professor at the University of Melbourne.
+I’m primarily interested in how scientists and other experts reason, make and justify decisions, and change their minds.
+I also have an abiding interest is statistical controversies, for example, the ongoing debate over Null Hypothesis Significance Testing versus Estimation and arguments about Frequentists versus Bayesian statistics.

-Background: My undergraduate (honours) degree was in Psychology, with a second major in Sociology.
-I completed my PhD in the (then) Department of History and Philosophy of Science at the University of Melbourne in 2006 (thesis title: From Statistical Significance to Effect Estimation: Statistical Reform in Psychology, Medicine and Ecology).
-I was an ARC Postdoctoral Fellow in the School of Psychological Science at La Trobe University (2007-2010) and a Senior Research Fellow in the Centre of Excellence for Biosecurity Risk Assessment (CEBRA) and the ARC Centre of Excellence in Environmental Decisions (CEED) at The University of Melbourne (2011-2014).
-I joined the Interdisciplinary Conservation Science Research Group in the Centre for Urban Research at RMIT for 2015 and then returned to the University of Melbourne in 2016 as an Associate Professor.
-I have a joint appointment School of BioSciences and the School of Historical and Philosophical Studies.
+Background.
+My undergraduate (honours) degree was in Psychology, with a second major in Sociology.
+I completed my PhD in the (then) Department of History and Philosophy of Science at the University of Melbourne (From Statistical Significance to Effect Estimation: Statistical Reform in Psychology, Medicine and Ecology).
+I was an ARC Postdoctoral Fellow in the School of Psychological Science at La Trobe University (2007-2010).
+Later, I worked on various expert judgement and decision making projects as aSenior Research Fellow in the Centre of Excellence for Biosecurity Risk Assessment (CEBRA) and the ARC Centre of Excellence in Environmental Decisions (CEED) at The University of Melbourne (2011-2014).
+In 2015, I spent a wonderful year in the Interdisciplinary Conservation Science Group (ICON) at RMIT University, before returning to the University of Melbourne to take up an ARC Future Fellowship and my current position.

 Pingback: A Future Fellowship for Fiona Fidler | The Quantitative & Applied Ecology Group